 For more complex use cases, you can use <rte-code>React Native Reanimated<rte-code> library.
 Its API is compatible with basic <rte-code>Animated<rte-code> library and also introduce a set of more low-level functions to control your animations.
 Even more importantly, it introduces the possibility to animate all possible style props with native driver.
 So animating height or color will no longer be an issue.
 However, transform and opacity animations still will be slightly faster since they are GPU accelerated.
 But regular users should not see any difference.

 Ways to achieve gesture-driven 60FPS animations

 The most desired effect that can be achieved with animations is being able to control animation with a gesture.
 For your customers, this is the most enjoyable part of the interface.
 It builds a strong sentiment and makes the app feel very smooth and responsive.
 Plain React Native is very limited when it comes to combining gestures with native driven animations.
 You can utilize <rte-code>ScrollView<rte-code> scroll events to build things like smooth collapsible header.

-For more sophisticated use cases there is an awesome library – React Native Gesture Handler – which allows you to handle different gestures natively and interpolate those into animations.
+For more sophisticated use cases, there is an awesome library React Native Gesture Handler that allows you to handle different gestures natively and interpolate those into animations.
 You can build a simple swipeable element by combining it with Animated.
 However, it will still require JS callbacks, but there is a remedy for that!

 The most powerful pair of tools for gesture-driven animations is the usage of Gesture Handler combined with Reanimated.
 Those were designed to work together and give the possibility to build complex gesture-driven animations that are fully calculated on the native side.
 The only limitation here is your imagination (and coding skills, since Reanimated low-level API is not so straightforward).